socalledsound/nu-scripts/week1-pre-moodle/pre-moodle/w1-v-12-16-I-HEART-REACT/w1-v14-IHEARTREACT-default-APP-JSX.md

 JSX
 [VO]

-In the last video, you saw that our App was wrapped in JSX, and I mentioned that it's a 'syntax extension for javascript'.
+In the last video, you saw that our App component was wrapped in JSX, and I mentioned that it's a 'syntax extension for javascript'.

-And we saw that wrapping our App function in JSX syntax transformed it, turning it into a React element.
+[SC]
+JSX => babel compiler

+[VO]
-And we learned that the scaffolding set up by create react app -- notably the Babel compiler -- interprets that syntax and turns it into javascript.
+And I mentioned that the Babel compiler interrprets that JSX syntax and turns it into valid javscript so that the browser can read it.

-So JSX is, essentially, a shorthand notation for writing the javascript which we'll use to create our web page.
-And it looks a lot like HTML, which is nice, and really simplifies our lives as developers.
+[SC]

+[VO]

+[SC]

+[VO]
+Using JSX, we can

-It's tremendously useful and, once you get used to it, it's a great way to write web pages!
+While JSX might take a little getting used to, it's tremendously useful and one of the absolute bestest things about using React.
+I think that once you get used to it, you'll agree that it's a great way to write web pages.

 So, let's start getting used to it now.